PostHog/posthog.com/contents/blog/posthog-changelog.md

 #### PostHog is now SOC 2 compliant
 IMAGE HERE

-PostHog is now officiall approved as being SOC 2 compliant.
+PostHog has been audited and judged SOC 2 compliant.

-We're no confident that anyone is _really_ interested in SOC 2 at a personal level, so...that's it.
+We're confident that nobody is _really_ interested in SOC 2 at a personal level.
+You either need it, or you don't.
+So... that's it.
 That's the update.

 ## April 14, 2023